Implantable Cardioverter Defibrillator

 - Amiodarone versus Implantable Defibrillator Randomized Trial (AMIOVIRT).

-The 2004 TEC Assessment made the following observations.
+The 2004 TEC Assessment made the following conclusions about the use of ICD devices.

-Therefore, the use of ICD devices meets the TEC criteria in the prevention of sudden death from ventricular tachyarrhythmia in patients whohave:
+The use of ICD devices meets the TEC criteria in the prevention of sudden death from VT in patients who have:

-- Symptomatic* ischemic dilated cardiomyopathy with a history of MI at least 40 days before ICD treatment and LVEF of 35% or less; or
+- Symptomatic (defined as the presence of dyspnea on exertion, angina, palpitations, or fatigue) ischemic dilated cardiomyopathy with a history of MI at least 40 days before ICD treatment and LVEF of 35% or less; or

-- Symptomatic* nonischemic dilated cardiomyopathy for more than 9 months’ duration and LVEF of 35% or less.
+- Symptomatic (defined as the presence of dyspnea on exertion, angina, palpitations, or fatigue) nonischemic dilated cardiomyopathy for more than 9 months’ duration and LVEF of 35% or less.

 The use of ICD devices does not meet the TEC criteria in the prevention of sudden death from ventricular tachyarrhythmia in patients who

-- have had cardiac revascularization procedure in past 3 months (coronary artery bypass graft [CABG] or percutaneous transluminal coronary angioplasty [PTCA]) or are candidates for a cardiac revascularization procedure; or
+- have had cardiac revascularization procedure in past 3 months ( CABG or percutaneous transluminal coronary angioplasty [PTCA]) or are candidates for a cardiac revascularization procedure; or

 - have noncardiac disease that would be associated with life expectancy less than 1 year.